Skip to main content

 Guidance from the Courts

 The High Court has said that “gross misconduct” means misconduct that is “striking and reprehensible to a high degree”.
-(M & Anor v S & Board of Trustees of Palmerston North Boys’ High School [2003] NZAR 705, 712 (decided 5 December 1990).)
+(M & Anor v S & Board of Palmerston North Boys’ High School [2003] NZAR 705, 712 (decided 5 December 1990).)

 Is there continual disobedience?